 World Trade Organization (WTO) has analyzed perspectives of blockchain technology.
-According to its outcomes, technology is revolutionary in nature and an annual volume of operations accompanied with blockchain will reach $3 trillion in 2030.
+According to its outcomes, an annual volume of operations accompanied with blockchain will reach $3 trillion in 2030.

 The Organization’s report has covered such spheres as trade operations, logistics, government procurement, insurance and protection of intellectual property rights.

 This is a way how a situation in each industry will develop according to WTO.
 If you don’t want to read a lot, go to the last section — it contains a brief squeeze from the WTO report.

 The WTO focuses on the inefficiency of trade operations, which are still paper‐based.
 A good example is a Maersk test carry of a container with roses and avocados from Kenya to the Netherlands.
 It was made in order to evaluate a workflow process in international trade.

 30 companies with more than 100 people were involved in the operation, and the number of interactions between organizations exceeded the number of 200.
 The whole process of transportation took 34 days including 10 days of downtime due to long paperwork with 1 important document lost during the process.